johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-10-19-safari-empty-download-content-type.md

 ---
-title: "The Mysterious Case of Safari and the Empty Download"
+title: "Safari: The Mysterious Case of the Empty Download"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [Safari, Content-Type, Content-Length]
 hide_table_of_contents: false
 ---
-**TL;DR:** Safari wants a `Content-Type` header in responses.
+Safari wants a `Content-Type` header in responses.
 Even if the response is `Content-Length: 0`.
 Without this, Safari can attempt to trigger an empty download.
 Don't argue; just go with it; some browsers are strange.

 ## The longer version